Majorana Dark Matter in a new B-L model: Collider studies

 \section{Collider studies}

 In recent past, both ATLAS and CMS experiments have provided extensive studies to search for new heavy resonances in both dilepton and dijet signals.
 It is found that these two experiments provide lower limit on ${Z^{\prime}}$-boson with dileptons, resulting in stronger bounds than dijets due to relatively fewer background events.
-ATLAS results \cite{TheATLAScollaboration:2015jgi} from the study of dilepton signals for the $Z^{\prime}$ boson provide the most stringent limits on the heavy gauge boson mass $M_{Z^{\prime}}$ and the gauge coupling $g_{BL}$.
+ATLAS results \cite{ATLAS-CONF-2015-070} from the study of dilepton signals for the $Z^{\prime}$ boson provide the most stringent limits on the heavy gauge boson mass $M_{Z^{\prime}}$ and the gauge coupling $g_{BL}$.

-For the present $B-L$ model, we use CalcHEP \cite{Belyaev:2012qa,Kong:2012vg} to compute the production cross section of $Z^{\prime}$ \footnote{The more on LHC sensitivities in this class of $B-L$ model was recently performed in refs~\cite{Klasen:2016qux,Okada:2016gsh} } .
-Working in the mass range of $M_{Z^{\prime}} \le 4 $ TeV, we show in the left panel of Fig. \ref{ATLAS}, dilepton ($ee,\mu\mu$) signal in $Z^{\prime}$ production as a function of $M_Z^{\prime}$.
-It can be seen that for $g_{BL}=0.4$ the region below $M_{Z^{\prime}}\simeq3.7$ TeV is excluded, while for $g_{BL}=0.1$, $M_{Z_{^\prime}}<2.3$ TeV is excluded.
+For the present $B-L$ model, we use CalcHEP \cite{Belyaev:2012qa,Kong:2012vg} to compute the production cross section of $Z^{\prime}$ \footnote{The more on LHC sensitivities in this class of $B-L$ model was recently performed in refs~\cite{Klasen:2016qux,Okada:2016gsh} }.
+Working in the mass range of $M_{Z^{\prime}} \le 4 $ TeV, we show in the left panel of Fig. \ref{ATLAS}, dilepton ($ee,\mu\mu$) signal in $Z^{\prime}$ production as a function of $M_{Z^\prime}$.
+It can be seen that for $g_{BL}=0.4$, the region below $M_{Z^{\prime}}\simeq3.7$ TeV is excluded while for $g_{BL}=0.1$, $M_{Z{^\prime}}<2.3$ TeV is excluded.
 Thus, for $g_{BL}\gtrsim0.1$ the parameter space is pushed to heavier $M_{Z^{\prime}}$ above $2.3$ TeV.
 For $g_{BL}<0.03$ we have $M_{Z^{\prime}}\gtrsim 1.2$ TeV and for $g_{BL}=0.01$ we have $M_{Z^{\prime}}\gtrsim 0.5$ TeV.
 We see that the dilepton signal in $Z^{\prime}$ decay can impose stringent constraints on these models.
 The right panel in Fig. \ref{ATLAS} describes the parameter space in $M_{Z^{\prime}}-g_{BL}$ plane consistent with the current $3\sigma$ limit on relic density from PLANCK \cite{Ade:2015xua}.
-The region to the right of both the curves is consistent with ATLAS \cite{TheATLAScollaboration:2015jgi} and LEP-II \citep{Schael:2013ita} bounds.
+The region to the right of both the curves is consistent with ATLAS \cite{ATLAS-CONF-2015-070} and LEP-II \citep{Schael:2013ita} bounds.
 With ATLAS limit being the most stringent one, from the plot one can see that the model still has a significant portion of the parameter space that can satisfy the relic density.
-Particularly, one sees that below $1$ TeV the parameter space is almost ruled out, while between $1-2.3$ TeV to achieve the correct relic density one requires $g_{BL}<0.1$.
 Thus, in general, we conclude that dilepton searches from LHC in $Z^{\prime}$ models can pose stringent limits on the parameter space.